angular/angular/src/lib/input/input.md

 | errorStateMatcher | Function | Returns a boolean specifying if the error should be shown |

 ### Accessibility
-The `mdInput` directive works with native `<input>` to provide an accessible experience.
+The `matInput` directive works with native `<input>` to provide an accessible experience.

-If a placeholder attribute is added to the input, or a `md-placeholder` element is added in the form field, the placeholder text will automatically be used as the label for the input.
+If a placeholder attribute is added to the input, or a `mat-placeholder` element is added in the form field, the placeholder text will automatically be used as the label for the input.
 If there's no placeholder specified, `aria-label`, `aria-labelledby` or `<label for=...>` should be added.

-Any `md-error` and `md-hint` are automatically added to the input's `aria-describedby`.
+Any `mat-error` and `mat-hint` are automatically added to the input's `aria-describedby`.